iCliniq Logo

 Introduction:

-An intervertebral disc, simply known as the disc, is a type of connective tissue that supports the vertebral column (backbone).
-They are present in between each vertebra and hold them together.
-The primary function of the intervertebral disc is to act as a shock absorber for the spine and also allow limited movement of the backbone.
-In plain X-ray images, the intervertebral disc shows as a black space between the two opaque-white vertebrae, which is known as the intervertebral disc space.
+An intervertebral disc, simply known as the disc, is connective tissue supporting the vertebral column (backbone).
+It is present between each vertebra and holds them together.
+The primary function of the intervertebral disc is to act as a shock absorber for the spine and allow limited movement of the backbone.
+In plain X-ray images, the intervertebral disc shows a black space between the two opaque-white vertebrae, known as the intervertebral disc space.

 What Is Discitis?